-You may have seen Among Us in the news recently when US members of congress Alexandria Ocasio-Cortez and Ilhan Omar played the game as a way to connect with younger voters.
-Influencers, celebrities and everyday people are playing this fun, social game.
+Among Us is a fun, social game that’s become popular with kids and adults alike.
 If you’re familiar with social deduction party games like Werewolf or Mafia, Among Us is a video game version with added minigames.
 Here’s what parents need to know before letting their kids play:

 What is Among Us?

 Among Us is an extremely popular multiplayer online game that supports four to 10 players at a time.
 The game is set on a spaceship in outer space, and players are either assigned as Crewmates or Imposters.
 Crewmates are trying to complete tasks on the ship, while Imposters are trying to sabotage the ship and murder the Crewmates.
 You can play with friends you know in real life, or with complete strangers, and games typically take five to 15 minutes.

 Should kids play Among Us?

 Among Us is an engaging and social game, and it can be a fun way for kids to connect with friends.
 The Apple Store suggests Among Us is appropriate for kids aged nine and up, due to infrequent cartoonish violence and horror themes.
 However, this does not account for the fact that the game is centered on themes of deception, and that playing with strangers comes with inherent risks.

 One key part of playing the game is lying and using manipulation to win.
 Kids need to be old enough to understand that it’s just a game and that lying isn’t something they should do in real life.